-People are searching for quick readings, less information, more graphics and images, they want something visually attractive.
+People search for quick readings, less information, more graphics, and images.
+They want something visually attractive.

-In order to attain the optimum graphic content level, designers use colors, figures, photos and layouts to compose their product, but there’s another element that is usually forgotten: the words.
+Designers use colors, figures, photos, and layouts to attain the optimum graphic content level to compose their products.
+Still, there’s another element that is usually forgotten: the words.
 We can’t forget the importance of typography in design.

 While it is true that design’s most important objective is to transmit a perfectly understandable graphic message, it’s a total mistake to leave the text in a secondary place.

-A good designer knows that they need to find the way to include the words as a part of the design, instead of simply a complement.
+A good designer knows they need to find a way to include the words as a part of the design instead of simply a compliment.

 Lots of elements should be considered in the typography spectrum.
-Font and size play a significant role on the design.
+Font and size play a significant role in the design.

 According to your design message and structure, you can choose between two different types of letters.

-The most important characteristics of each one is if it has a serif or not.
-A serif is small line attached to the end of a stroke in a letter or symbol.
+The most essential characteristic of each one is if it has a serif or not.
+A serif is a small line attached to the end of a stroke in a letter or symbol.
 Let’s see the principal aspects of each type.

-With a small line attached to the end of a stroke, the serifs make reading easier, since it creates an illusory line that allows you to read without getting lost.
+With a small line attached to the end of a stroke, the serifs make reading easier since it creates an imaginary line that allows you to read without getting lost.

 For this reason, they were used by typewriters.
-Even today they take place in reports and document, mainly of a judicial nature.
+They take place in reports and documents, mainly of judicial nature.

-These kind of symbols are used in designs with lots of text.
-They should be considered in formats such as newspapers, magazines, brochures, etc.
+These symbols are used in designs with lots of text, and they should be considered in formats such as newspapers, magazines, brochures, etc.

-Greats examples of serif fonts are: Book Antiqua, Berkeley Old Style, Bookman Old Style, Courier, Courier New, Century Schoolbook, Garamond, Georgia, MS Serif, New York, Times, Times New Roman, Paladino and Rockwell.
+Great examples of serif fonts are Book Antiqua, Berkeley Old Style, Bookman Old Style, Courier, Courier New, Century Schoolbook, Garamond, Georgia, MS Serif, New York, Times, Times New Roman, Paladino, and Rockwell.

-These types of letters are the opposite of serif ones.
-The lack of serif is the main characteristic of them.
+These types of letters are the opposite of serif ones, and the lack of serif is the main characteristic.

-Sans Serif usually are cleaner letters.
-It may not help your orientation while reading, but makes this exercise lighter.
-Words with this style won’t make you tired of reading, but they are not designed to appear in large texts.
+Sans Serif typography is made with “cleaner” letters.
+Words written in this style won’t make you tired of reading, but they are not designed to appear in enormous texts.

-The lack of serif it’s a great complement for designs with less words.
-They have also gained a real importance in the digital space.
+The lack of serif is an excellent complement for designs with fewer words.
+They have also gained fundamental importance in the digital space.

 Web pages, including news portals and virtual magazines, use sans serif no matter how much text they use.
 Even scientific written works with hundreds of pages are commonly published with Sans Serif letters.
-Sans Serif style is preferred in the world of design due to its versatility and aesthetic.
+Sans Serif style is preferred in design due to its versatility and aesthetic.

-There are hundreds of examples we can use, but among the most popular we can mention: Arial, Arial Narrow, Arial Rounded MT Bold, Century Gothic, Chicago, Helvetica, Geneva, Impact, Monaco, MS Sans Serif, Tahoma, Trebuchet MS and Verdana.
+There are hundreds of examples we can use.
+Still, among the most popular, we can mention Arial, Arial Narrow, Arial Rounded MT Bold, Century Gothic, Chicago, Helvetica, Geneva, Impact, Monaco, MS Sans Serif, Tahoma, Trebuchet MS, and Verdana.

 Designers must use sizes very intelligently in their creations.
-If the words are too small, the audiences would not see it and the message will be diffuse; on the other hand, if it’s too big, it will be overwhelming and won’t produce an ideal impact, which proves the importance of typography in design.
+If the words are too small, the audience will not see them, and the message will be diffuse.
+On the other hand, it will be overwhelming if it’s too big.
+It won’t produce an ideal impact, proving typography’s importance in design.

-Once the design identity is established, the designer has to play with greater and smaller words to accomplish a harmonious art.
+Once the design identity is established, the designer must play with bigger and smaller words to accomplish a harmonious art.

-A big size of a letter should be used for striking titles, and smaller ones for general information.
+A large letter size should be used for notable titles and smaller ones for general information.

 Another aspect that must be considered in typography is the text format.
-No matter what you type or what size you choose for a design, you can accompany it with the format.
+No matter what you type or what size you choose for a design, you can accompany it with the form.